tamizhselvan23013460/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 3. Count number of left values.
 4. From sklearn import LabelEncoder to convert string values to numerical values.
 5. From sklearn.model_selection import train_test_split.
-6.Assign the train dataset and test dataset.
+6. Assign the train dataset and test dataset.
-7.From sklearn.tree import DecisionTreeClassifier.
+7. From sklearn.tree import DecisionTreeClassifier.
-8.Use criteria as entropy.
+8. Use criteria as entropy.
-9.From sklearn import metrics.
+9. From sklearn import metrics.
-10.Find the accuracy of our model and predict the require values.
+10. Find the accuracy of our model and predict the require values.

 ## Program && Output:
 ```